 Alicia Armstrong started working as an immigration paralegal in Madison, Wisconsin, in 2005, after obtaining her B.A. in Spanish Literature from the University of Wisconsin – Madison.
-She studied abroad in Madrid, Spain for one academic year during undergrad and she is bilingual in English and Spanish.
+She studied abroad in Madrid, Spain and she is bilingual in English and Spanish.

 Throughout her career, Ms. Armstrong has volunteered with immigration organizations, also teaching English as a Second Language and U.S. civics courses in Manhattan.
-During law school she volunteered with the National Lawyers Guild Broken Justice project as an immigration court observer, and the CUNY Citizenship Now Project.
-Today she volunteers as pro bono counsel with Legal Action of Wisconsin and the Sunshine Legal Clinic.
-Ms. Armstrong is a member of the American Immigration Lawyers Association (AILA) since 2013, and Dane County Bar Association since 2012.
+During law school she volunteered with the National Lawyers Guild (NLG) Broken Justice Project as an immigration court observer, and the CUNY Citizenship Now Project.
+Today she volunteers as pro bono counsel with Legal Action of Wisconsin and the Sunshine Legal Clinic in Sun Prairie, which she co-founded.
+Ms. Armstrong also volunteers with the Community Immigration Law Clinic (CILC) in Madison.
+She is a member of the American Immigration Lawyers Association (AILA) since 2013, and Dane County Bar Association since 2012.